cltk/cltk/docs/latin.rst

    In [17]: lemmatizer.lemmatize(tokens)
    Out[17]: [('arma', 'arma'), ('uirum', 'uir'), ('-que', 'UNK'), ('cano', 'UNK'), (',', 'UNK'), ('troiae', 'troia'), ('qui', 'UNK'), ('primus', 'UNK'), ('ab', 'UNK'), ('oris', 'ora')]

-With the ContextLemmatizer, the backoff module allows you to provide a list of lists of sentences of the form [[('TOKEN1', 'LEMMA1'), ('TOKEN2', 'LEMMA2')], [('TOKEN3', 'LEMMA3'), ('TOKEN4', 'LEMMA4')], etc. ] for lemmatization.
+With the ContextLemmatizer, the backoff module allows you to provide a list of lists of sentences of the form `[[('TOKEN1', 'LEMMA1'), ('TOKEN2', 'LEMMA2')], [('TOKEN3', 'LEMMA3'), ('TOKEN4', 'LEMMA4')], ... ]` for lemmatization.
 The lemmatizer returns the the lemma that has the highest frequency based on the provided context (i.e. unigram, bigram, etc.).
 So, for example, with unigram context and the token 'est', if the tuple ('est', 'sum') appears in the training sents 99 times and ('est', 'comedo') appears 1 time, the lemmatizer would return the lemma 'sum'.
 The ContextLemmatizer and its subclasses can take a 'backoff' parameter.
-(There is a model available in CLTK Data that can be used for this purpose with slight modification: ~/cltk_data/latin/model/latin_models_cltk/lemmata/backoff/latin_pos_lemmatized_sents.pickle.
-This model has the form [[('TOKEN1', 'LEMMA1', 'POS1'), ('TOKEN2', 'LEMMA2', 'POS2')], etc. ] A list comprehension can get you the model you need for the ContextLemmatizer, e.g. [[(item[0], item[1]) for item in sent] for sent in train_data])
+(There is a model available in CLTK Data that can be used for this purpose with slight modification: `~/cltk_data/latin/model/latin_models_cltk/lemmata/backoff/latin_pos_lemmatized_sents.pickle`.
+This model has the form `[[('TOKEN1', 'LEMMA1', 'POS1'), ('TOKEN2', 'LEMMA2', 'POS2')], ... ]`.
+A list comprehension can get you the model you need for the ContextLemmatizer, e.g. `[[(item[0], item[1]) for item in sent] for sent in train_data]`)

 There are subclasses included in the backoff lemmatizer for unigram and bigram context.
-Here is an example of the UnigramLemmatizer:
+Here is an example of the UnigramLemmatizer():

 .. code-block:: python